sethsandaru/eloquent-docs/README.md

 ## Requirements
 - PHP 8+ (yes it is 2022, PHP8 is superfast)
 - Laravel 9 (tested)
-- Laravel 8 (untested but very likely work without any issues)

 ## Install
 Install as dev-dependencies is enough, since you are only going to use this command on `local/development` env.